TheineAddict/Null-Expected/src/data/posts/_template-your-post-title.md

 ---
 title: "Your Blog Post Title Here"
 excerpt: "A compelling summary of your post that will appear on the blog listing page and in search results.
 Keep it under 160 characters for best SEO."
-tags: ["qa-processes", "featured"]  # Required: qa-processes, quality-mindset, career-advice, industry-trends, tools-tech, case-studies.
-Add "featured" for homepage.
+tags: ["qa-processes", "featured"]
+# Available tags: qa-processes, quality-mindset, career-advice, industry-trends, tools-tech, case-studies
+# Add "featured" to appear in Featured Insights section on homepage
 author: "Jane Smith"
 date: "2024-01-28"
 readTime: "8 min read"